sdtemple/isweep/README.md

 6. Estimating selection coefficients (w/ nice statistical properties)
 7. Estimating a confidence interval (w/ nice statistical properties)

-(I plan to create some isolated bash scripts for these.
-Currently, they are built in snakemake pipelines.)
+These steps are implemented automatically in a `snakemake` pipeline.

 ## The input data is: